QubesOS/qubes-doc/common-tasks/backup-restore.md

 3. Select the destination for the backup:

    If you wish to send your backup to a (currently running) VM, select the VM in the drop-down box next to **Target AppVM**.
-   If you wish to send your backup to a [USB mass storage device](/doc/stick-mounting/), first mount the device in a VM, then select the mount point inside that VM as the backup destination.
+   If you wish to send your backup to a [USB mass storage device](/doc/stick-mounting/), you can use the directory selection widget to mount a connected device (under "Other locations" item on the left); or first mount the device in a VM, then select the mount point inside that VM as the backup destination.

    You must also specify a directory on the device or in the VM, or a command to be executed in the VM as a destination for your backup.
-For example, if you wish to send your backup to the `~/backups` folder in the target VM, you would simply type or browse to `backups` in this field.
+For example, if you wish to send your backup to the `~/backups` folder in the target VM, you would simply browse to it using the convenient directory selection dialog (`...`) at the right.
 This destination directory must already exist.
 If it does not exist, you must create it manually prior to backing up.

    By specifying the appropriate directory as the destination in a VM, it is possible to send the backup directly to, e.g., a USB mass storage device attached to the VM.
 Likewise, it is possible to enter any command as a backup target by specifying the command as the destination in the VM.
 This can be used to send your backup directly to, e.g., a remote server using SSH.